josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 I still believe AI agents can be massively useful tools for software development, when wielded carefully, in appropriate situations.

-The problem is, they're not shaped for judicious application (and they're most _certainly_ not marketed that way); they're shaped to maximize your usage.
+The problem is: they're not shaped for judicious application (and they're most _certainly_ not marketed that way); they're shaped to maximize your usage.
 And they work exceptionally well.

 ## Productive for whom?

-There's one more aspect to productivity I've alluded to throughout this post: what about the parts of the work that are productive _for you, personally_?
+There's one more aspect to productivity I've alluded to throughout this post, but have yet to address directly: what about the parts of the work that are productive _for you, personally_?

 Sure, shipping things for your company is well and good.
 That's what they pay you for, after all.
 But there's an implicit (if not explicit) part of the deal where _you_ get knowledge and skills, too.